Lancashire, North West England

 Daily living skills, Fine motor skills, Handwriting assessment & treatment, Co-ordination, Self care, Splinting

-Jan is an expert occupational therapist who specialises in hand therapy and hand related conditions.
-She is based in North West England, treating clients in Greater Manchester, Merseyside, Lancashire and Cheshire.
-Alongside her OT degree, Jan has completed a Masters in Health Studies.
+Jan is an expert Occupational Therapist who specialises in Hand Therapy and hand related conditions.
+She is based in North West England, treating clients in Greater Manchester, Merseyside, Lancashire, and Cheshire.

-Since qualifying in 1987, Jan has specialised in providing rehabilaition and therapy to clients with hand injuries.
-She has worked with both adult and paediatric clients in regional units for burns and plastics, as well as establishing the role of hand therapist in two private hospitals.
-Jan has also previously worked overseas with leprosy patients.
+Jan is highly experienced, working as a specialist Hand Therapist for over 30 years.
+She provides rehabilitation and therapy to clients with hand injuries, working with both adult and paediatric clients.
+She has previously worked in regional units for burns and plastics, as well as establishing the role of hand therapist in two private hospitals.

 Visiting clients at home, Jan provides clinical assessment of orthopaedic trauma, congenital and chronic conditions, as well as assessing clients who have suffered burns or have had plastic surgery.
-To improve function and increase the client's levels of independence, Jan provides treatment inclduing mobilisation and exercise regimes, splinting, fracture bracing, desensitisation and scar management.
+To improve function and increase the client's levels of independence, Jan provides treatment including mobilisation and exercise regimes, splinting, fracture bracing, desensitisation, and scar management.

-Jan has been a member of the British Association of Hand Therapists (BAHT) for many years and has been on the executive committee for 6 years, 2 of which she was Chairman of the Association.
+Jan is a member of the British Association of Hand Therapists (BAHT) has been on the executive committee for 6 years, 2 of which she was Chairman of the Association.

-Denise is a member of the Motor Neurone Disease Association Special Interest Group (N West region) and also the Allied Health Professionals Network of the National Osteoporosis Society.
+Denise is a member of the Motor Neurone Disease Association Special Interest Group (North West Region) and also the Allied Health Professionals Network of the National Osteoporosis Society.

-North West England, Wales, Cheshire, Greater Manchester, Lancashire, Merseyside, Wrexham
+North West England, Cheshire, Greater Manchester, Lancashire, Merseyside

 Train the trainer